Coupling Bells, Flares, and Sleeves

 Once the tube has cooled you have a permanent sleeve.
 Since butyrate and Provista expand at different rates, it is possible to separate the two by heating the butyrate sleeve quickly, but make sure that you do not heat the underlying Provista in the process.
 If so, both materials will expand.
 It's best to just consider this operation as permanent.

 Flares and Bells (Swages), the difference:

 While "bells" are designed to couple tubing, "flares" are designed to allow an object easy entrance into the tubing line.
-This week our challenge was to make a simple funnel flare-- 3” ID tube to a 4” ID tube.
+We often fabricate bells to couple different tubing sizes.
+For example, pictured below we have a transition from a 3" ID tube to a 4" ID tube.
+3” ID tube to a 4” ID tube.
 The trick was to do it without tooling.
-The cup manufacturer company wanted only three flares to put at cup entrance points of its pneumatic transport system.
+The cup manufacturer wanted only three flares to put at cup entrance points of its pneumatic transport system.

 Pictured left: A Sleeved Bell Reducer: We do not recommend connecting tubing and bends with traditional couplings (as in PVC lines).
 Pneumatic conveyance systems need smooth connections, and the traditional PVC-type coupling joint can damage conveyance materials.
 As Busada 200 Tubing maintains a .005 tolerance in wall thicknesses, we prefer to make our own coupling sleeves.
 Pictured above is a solvent-welded sleeve on the flare side with four axial cuts on the sleeve side.
 The cuts allow for clamping of the sleeve on a straight tube or bend with hose clamps.

 Finally, PVC reducing bushings remain an option.
 Besides losing transparency, the PVC funnel angle of 30° can bump and ding the conveyance material.
 Nevertheless, we can flare out tubing to pipe dimensions and bond to PVC.